Physical and biological science. Social, political, and technological aspects of the environment. Sustainability.

-What will I learn?
+What Will I Study?

+Students in this program gain a technical foundation in measuring and monitoring environmental factors and the environmental challenges faced by society.
 Attain the fundamentals of environmental sustainability.
 Explore social and cultural aspects of the environment and the ways in which society perceives sustainability.
 Understand the policies and regulations that affect a more sustainable future.
 Collaborate with leading scientists to address issues in climate change, environmental policy, and sustainable use of natural resources.
 Get skills to land a summer job in your field, and start building a career after your first year of classes.

 Our graduates attain careers with federal agencies (such as the Environmental Protection Agency, Department of Agriculture, Fish and Wildlife Service, and National Oceanic and Atmospheric Administration), state agencies, nonprofits, and private companies.

-Environmental Policy Specialist
+- Environmental Policy Specialist

-Air Quality Forecaster
+- Air Quality Forecaster

-Climate Change Specialist
+- Climate Change Specialist

-GIS Technician or Analyst
+- GIS Technician or Analyst